*This program will no longer be offered this year. Contact firstname.lastname@example.org.

 The Columbia Exploration Externship (CEE) is designed to provide you with the opportunity to gain exposure to the professional world early in your college career.
-Externships are held in the greater New York City area during spring break week.
+The CEE program is an opportunity to shadow and observe a career professional/alumnus in an industry of interest and explore a potential career path and will have the opportunity to work on a short term project.
+Students will be matched with an employer to visit for 2-4 days in the greater New York City area during spring break week.

 The CEE program is an opportunity to shadow and observe a career professional/alumnus in an industry of interest and explore a potential career path.
 Program features include the following:

-Pre-program training that includes tips on making the most of the externship experience, professional dress and etiquette, and networking and career goal setting.
+Pre-program training that includes tips on professional dress and etiquette, and networking and career goal setting, and making the most of the externship experience.

-Externship experience for two to four days during spring break, in you will work alongside career professionals to gain an understanding of a field of interest.
+Externship experience lasts two to four days during spring break, in which you will work alongside career professionals to gain an understanding of a field of interest and work on a short term project.

 Site visit (optional) to an organization to learn about a career, company, and/or industry beyond the externship experience.
 You will have the option of attending a half-day group site visit on the Friday of spring break.

-End-of-program reflection session during which you meet to discuss the experience and next steps of career-mapping.
+End-of-program reflection session during which you will meet with your peers and career counselors to discuss the experience and next steps of career-mapping.

 Shadow a professional/alumnus and gain exposure to a career field of interest

-Aquire knowledge of how to apply academics in a workplace setting
+Acquire knowledge of how to apply competencies from academic studies in a workplace setting

 Make career connections and successfully build and sustain professional networks

-Learn how to assess fit in a particular field and expand understanding of a possible career path
+Learn how to assess a particular field and expand understanding of a possible career path

 You must be a full-time first-year undergraduate currently enrolled student in both the fall and spring semesters in Columbia College, The Fu Foundation School of Engineering and Applied Science, or The School of General Studies